rgielen/postgresql-ubuntu-docker/README.md

 This is an Ubuntu-based PostgreSQL Docker Image using stock packages from Ubuntu.

+## Run a container

+Run ```docker pull rgielen/postgresql-ubuntu``` to pull the latest image before running.

+Use ```docker run -d -v my-pg-volume:/var/lib/postgresql --name my-pg rgielen/postgresql-ubuntu``` to create and run a container named my-pg with a volume named ```my-pg-volume```, where the database cluster will be stored persistently.

 ## Supported Volumes

 * ```/var/lib/postgresql``` will contain the database cluster